AU-Avengers/docs.toum.gg/docs/install/windows/Steam.md

 ### Setup + Downgrading (If Required)

-If downgrading is required, you can do so by clicking "Properties", then "Betas", then selecting "public-beta".
+If downgrading is required, you can do so by clicking "Properties", then "Betas", then selecting "public-beta" or "public-previous".
+If the mod runs on latest, then make sure that the Beta is set to "None".

 Once you've installed the game, navigate to its install folder - "Manage", then "Browse local files".
 Duplicate the folder that Among Us is installed to, rename it to something like "Among Us (TOU Mira)", and proceed to the next step.